la-ots/pelican/docs/components/back-and-forward-buttons.md

 - Buttons should be side by side at small sizes, when the button labels are short.
 - Buttons can be centered at small sizes when the buttons labels are too long for side by side arrangement.
 - When button labels are long enough to require centering, ensure that Back button is atop the Forward button.
+- To assign equal emphasis to Previous and Forward, change `btn-outline-ui` on the Previous button to `btn-primary`.
+- Consider the guidance in [Buttons](/components/buttons/).

 ## Usage